Natisfaction/NaitOS/README.md

 ## What is NaitOS???

-NaitOS is an Operating System, currently under development, by a young man.
+NaitOS is an Operating System, currently discontinued, by a young man.

-At first, it was supposed to be a little challenge, but has now became a really good passion.
+At first, it was supposed to be a little challenge, but had became a really good passion.

 ## What are the current commands???